 French fries from the air fryer: Perfectly crispy

-How to make the perfect fries:
+Here's how to make perfect fries:

 - Remove starch: Rinse the potato sticks thoroughly with cold water to remove excess starch.